digitalaidseattle/plymouth-housing/docs/working-agreement.md

 ## Quality and not Quantity

-- We agree on a [Definition of Done](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/agile-development/team-agreements/definition-of-done.md) for our user story's and sprints and live by it.
+- We agree on a [Definition of Done](https://github.com/microsoft/code-with-engineering-playbook/blob/main/docs/agile-development/team-agreements/definition-of-done.md) for our user story's and live by it.
 - We follow engineering best practices like the [Engineering Fundamentals Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook)

 ## Scrum Rhythm